theWilliamChia/apollo/docs/source/platform/operation-registry.md

   typeDefs,
   resolvers,
   // Ensure that subscriptions are disabled.
-  subscriptions: false,
+  subscriptions: false
   // ...
 });
 ```

+<h3 id="operation-registry-plugin">5.
+Add the operation registry plugin to Apollo Server</h3>

-**5. Enable demand control by adding the operation registry to Apollo Server.**
+Enable demand control by adding the operation registry to Apollo Server.
 To enable the operation registry within Apollo Server, it's necessary to install and enable the `apollo-server-plugin-operation-registry` plugin and ensure Apollo Server is configured to communicate with Apollo Engine.

 First, add the appropriate plugin to the Apollo Server's `package.json`:

 ```
 npm install apollo-server-plugin-operation-registry
 ```

-> Yarn users should run: `yarn add apollo-server-plugin-operation-registry`.

 Next, the plugin must be enabled.
 This requires adding the appropriate module to the `plugins` parameter to the Apollo Server options: